lavanack/laurentvanacker.com/Ansible/readme.md

 Run the [Ansible Tower.ps1](./AutomatedLab/AutomatedLab%20-%20Ansible%20Tower.ps1) script (PowerShell 5.1 needed) and enter your credentials for your  trial subscription for Ansible Automation Platform when needed and wait for completion (~2 hours).
 After completion you'll have:
-* a Domain controller: DC01
+* a Domain Controller: DC01
 * a local Git server ([IIS](https://www.iis.net) is used as hosting platform): GIT01
 * an IIS server for testing purpose: IIS01
 * a Windows Server for testing purpose: WS01